sanjanaynvsdl/videostreaming-api/README.md

 5. All files are uploaded to Cloudflare R2 storage.
 6. The manifest can be used by a video player to stream the video adaptively based on network speed.

+### Updated Project Flow (v1)

+1. The user requests a video upload.
+2. The backend generates and returns a pre-signed URL for direct upload.
+3. The user directly uploads the video file to Cloudflare R2 using the pre-signed URL.
+4. A Cloudflare Worker is triggered when the upload completes, and it notifies the backend.
+5. The backend processes the uploaded file using FFmpeg (transcoding + HLS segmentation).
+6. Processed files and the manifest are uploaded back to Cloudflare R2.
+7. The manifest URL is returned to the client for adaptive playback.

 ### Tech Stack